 Access control measures and security cages will do little if all employees have the same permissions.
 Take the time to set up different permission levels for different employees to make sure only authorized personnel have access to your merchandise.

-It could also be worth varying the color of hard helmets, ID badges, etc. so that it is easier to pick out unauthorized access in video surveillance footage.
+It could also be worth varying the color of hard helmets, ID badges, etc. so that it is easier to pick out unauthorized access in video security footage.

 47. Safety mirrors